How to Connect Any Phone or Tablet to Your TV Using USB

 Although this is the general setup, the specific cable you’ll need varies.
 Google MHL cable [your device name] to find a list of compatible cables.

-Method 2: Connecting Phone to TV Using SlimPort
+3. Connecting Phone to TV Using USB SlimPort

-Whereas MHL is limited to HDMI video output, SlimPort can send signals via HDMI, DVI, DisplayPort, and VGA .
-As such, it’s better suited to a variety of displays, including older monitors and TVs with VGA but no digital inputs.
+Whereas MHL is limited to HDMI, SlimPort outputs to HDMI, DVI, DisplayPort, and VGA .
+This makes it better suited to a variety of displays, including older monitors and TVs with no digital inputs.